 By Felix Ngunjiri Gichuri

 “As the deer pants for the water brooks, so pants my soul after you, O God.
 My soul thirsts for God, for the living God: when shall I come and appear before God?”
 (Ps 42:1-2) [NKJV]

 “O God, you are my God; early will I seek you: my soul thirsts for you, my flesh longs for you in a dry and thirsty land, where there is no water” (Ps 63:1) [NKJV]

 The body is attracted to God as the flesh longs, lusts and craves for God for fulfillment and satisfaction.
-We are all aware of our longings the way boyfriends long for their girlfriends when looking for a soulmate or as girlfriends long for their boyfriends.
+We are all aware of our longings the way boyfriends long for their girlfriends when looking for a soulmate or as girlfriends long for their boyfriends who can marry them.
 Longing is a strong desire especially for something unattainable.
-It is a strong persistent yearning or desire, especially one that cannot be fulfilled.
+It is a strong persistent yearning or desire, especially one that cannot be fulfilled easily.
 Longing is a strong physical feeling of the body or flesh wanting someone or something that promises or is likely to offer some kind of pleasure.

 The soul thirsts

 The way physical longing draws us to water because we need it can be likened to spiritual thirst that is meant to draw us to God because we need Him.
 That is why some people are attracted to church while others are attracted to shrines.
 The soul of all mankind thirsts to worship someone greater than himself.
-Once their bodies take them to God, their souls thirst for satisfaction or safety or salvation from danger or sin (“For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord” (Rom 6:23 [KJV]).
+Once their bodies take them to God, their souls thirst for satisfaction or safety or salvation from danger or sin.

 God is the real object of all human desire and He is the only fountain that will quench our soul-thirst, which is why David went on to say, “So I have searched for you in the sanctuary, beholding your power and glory.”
 (Psalm 63:2)